PDF417 in Microsoft Excel

 Here, you can set the error protection level and fix the number of rows/columns.
 More properties are available in the ActiveX/Class/DLL versions of the barcode generator.

-If the error protection level is set to -1, the barcode genertor will automatically choose an optimal error correction level.
+If the error protection level is set to -1, the barcode genertor will automatically choose optimal error correction level.
 The value of 0 forces to use the weakest error correction and produces a small barcode.
 The value of 8 gives the best data protection but increases the barcode size.

 How to Remove a Border Around the Barcode